Hawkeyes and Bears square off at 8 p.m. (CT) Thursday

 Tickets are $15 for adults, $5 for youth and UI students

-Seibert has 18 years of coaching experience, having most recently served as the head coach at the University of New Haven in West Haven, Conn., from 2005-10.
+Seibert has 18 years of coaching experience, having most recently served as the head coach at the University of New Haven in West Haven, Connecticut, from 2005-10.

 He was at the University of Hartford for five seasons, four as an assistant (2000-04) and one as associate head coach (2004-05).
 Seibert was the top assistant in 2002 when Hartford posted the second-best Division I turnaround.
 He also helped coach the Hawks to a top three finish in the America East Conference from 2002-04.

 Seibert was also an assistant coach at Western Kentucky (1994-98).
-He helped coach the 1995 Western Kentucky team to the second round of the NCAA Tournament, a final ranking of No. 18 in the country and a 27-4 overall record, which was second only to national champion UCLA.
+He helped coach the 1995 Western Kentucky team to the second round of the NCAA Tournament, a final national ranking of No. 18 and a 27-4 overall record, which was second only to national champion UCLA.

 Other stops include one season as a volunteer assistant coach at Duquesne (1992-93) and working as a basketball administrative assistant at Pittsburgh (1993-94).

 Seibert has worked individually with a number of athletes drafted in the NBA.
 In 1993, he worked with Derrick Alston (Duquesne University), who was a second round draft pick of the Philadelphia 76ers.
 The following spring, Seibert worked with Erik Mobley (University of Pittsburgh), who was the 16th overall selection of the Milwaukee Bucks in the 1994 NBA Draft.
 In 1996, he worked with Ben Davis (University of Arizona), who was a second round pick of the Phoenix Suns.
 Seibert also worked individually with Lee Nailon (TCU) in 1998-99, who was a second round selection by Charlotte.